macuse-app/macuse/README.md

 </h3>

 <p align="center">
-  The complete MCP server for macOS with powerful toolboxes.
-Works with Claude Desktop, Cursor, Raycast, and any MCP-compatible AI.
+  Connect AI with any macOS app.
+Deep integration with native apps like Calendar, Mail, Notes, plus UI control for all applications.
+Works with Claude, Cursor, Raycast, and any MCP-compatible AI.
 </p>

 <p align="center">